-For the remainder of 2020, the IWBI has reduced its cost for WELL AP registrations by over 50%, and 20% of those registration fees will support first responders on the front lines of the COVID-19 pandemic.
+The IWBI has reduced its cost for WELL AP registrations by over 50%.
 They are also providing the primary study materials for free download, along with a free on-demand five-part WELL AP exam prep series, and the ability to test remotely for the WELL AP exam.

 While more comprehensive guidelines are still underway, IWBI has provided some information, including their ‘Places Matter’ educational video series, to serve as a roadmap to help plot the path toward a healthier and more secure future (see resource list below).
 Resiliency is sure to be top of mind for both businesses and building owners as we all work together to respond to critical needs arising from difficult circumstances.